The Loyal Rebel: Production

 The screenplay, written by novelist Arthur Wright, won first prize of £30 in a competition held by Australasian Films.

 The movie was filmed on location near Sydney and in the Rushcutters Bay studio.
 The Bakery Hill scenes were shot at a railway deviation camp outside Sydney.

 The film used some of the original records stored in the Mitchell Library, including the proclamation concerning the imposition of a monthly tax on the miners, the licences which were issued, and the first Australian flag, consisting of a piece of blue hunting and five stars of the Southern Cross.

 Most of the cast came from the stage, including Reynolds Denniston, who was a well-known theatre star.

 Reception

+The film was also screened under the title Eureka Stockade.

+Box Office

 Arthur Wright says that director Alfired Rolfe "made a fine job of it, judged on the standard of the day, but though it was a good effort it did not pull big business.
 The title was against it for one thing."

-It also screened under the title Eureka Stockade.